SpinelLherzolite/Geologic-map-in-Folium/README.md

 # OF-20-03
-Geologic Map of the Bracewell Quadrangle, Weld County, Colorado, USA
+Geologic Map of the Bracewell Quadrangle, Weld County, Colorado, USA This is a geologic map I authored for the Colorado Geological Survey in 2020, displayed using the Folium Library in Python.
+Please use the nbviewer link below to display the maps:
 #nbviewer link: https://nbviewer.jupyter.org/github/SpinelLherzolite/Geologic-maps-in-Folium/blob/master/Bracewell_93020.ipynb

-In this notebook, I use Folium to create an interactive web map of a geologic map that I authored in 2019/2020.